-The Bonds of each series that mature on or before July 1, 2024, are not subject to redemption at the option of the County prior to their maturities.
-The Bonds of each series that mature on or after July 1, 2025, are subject to redemption at the option of the County in whole or in part on any date on or after July 1, 2024, in any order directed by the County, at a redemption price of the principal amount of Bonds of such series (or portions thereof) to be redeemed, plus accrued interest thereon to the date fixed for redemption, without premium or penalty.
+The Bonds that mature on or before July 1, 2027, are not subject to redemption at the option of the County prior to their maturities.
+The Bonds that mature on or after July 1, 2028, are subject to redemption at the option of the County in whole or in part on any date on or after July 1, 2027, in any order directed by the County, at a redemption price of the principal amount of the Bonds (or portions thereof) to be redeemed, plus accrued interest thereon to the date fixed for redemption, without premium or penalty.

-Legal Opinions
+Legal Opinion

 The Bonds will be issued and sold subject to approval as to legality by Funk & Bolton, P.A., Baltimore, Maryland, bond counsel.
-The approving opinion of Funk & Bolton, P.A. with respect to a series of the Bonds will be delivered, upon request, to the successful bidder for such series of the Bonds, without charge, and the text of the applicable approving opinion will also be printed on, or attached to, each Bond.
+The approving opinion of Funk & Bolton, P.A. will be delivered, upon request, to the successful bidder for the Bonds, without charge, and the text of the approving opinion will also be printed on, or attached to, each Bond.